 Moreover, experiencing together extreme situations and extreme feelings tends to bond people in a special way..
 Trauma bonding, a term developed by Patrick Carnes, is the misuse of fear, excitement, sexual feelings, and sexual physiology to entangle another person.
 Many primary aggressors tend toward extreme behavior and risk taking, and trauma bonding is a factor in their relationships.

 Strangely, growing up in an unsafe home makes later unsafe situations have more holding power.
 This has a biological basis beyond any cognitive learning.
+It is trauma in one's history that makes for trauma bonding.
+Because trauma (and developmental trauma or early relational trauma is epidemic) cause numbing around many aspects of intimacy, traumatized people often respond positively to a dangerous person or situation because it makes them feel.
 It is neither rational nor irrational.
 If survivors can come to see that part of the attraction is, while very unwanted, a natural process, they may be able to understand those feelings and manage the situation more intentionally.